-2013 Frances Niederer Artist-in-Residence Dan Estabrook is a leading expert on 19th century photographic processes.
-In recent years, Estabrook has added pencil and paint to his negatives and prints to create contemporary work that explores universal themes such as love, sexuality, and death.
-Estabrook attended Harvard University and earned his MFA from the University of Illinois.
-In 1994, he received an Artist’s Fellowship from the National Endowment of the Arts.
-The Frances Niederer Artist-in-Residence program allows Hollins University to bring a nationally recognized artist to campus every year.
+The Frances Niederer artist-in-residence program allows Hollins University to bring a nationally recognized artist to campus every year.
 While in residence, the artist creates work in a campus studio and teaches an art seminar open to all students.
-During their time at Hollins University, the Artist-in-Residence is a vital part of the campus and greater Roanoke community.
+During their time at Hollins, the artist-in-residence plays a vital role in the campus and greater Roanoke community.

 In a subtle language of line, color, image and arrangement, Kris Iden creates delicately nuanced work.
 Her prints and mixed media drawings that explore themes of identity and place are read like visual poems.
 Iden has exhibited throughout Virginia and internationally.
 A recipient of the VMFA artist fellowship, she is also a former residency fellow at the Virginia Center for the Creative Arts and Denkmalschmiede Höfgen, Germany.
 Iden earned her M.F.A. in printmaking from Virginia Commonwealth University.